All Episodes

 He hasn't changed.

-It's ridiculous because they assume that all black people are democrats.
+The very fact that they're saying they got the black vote down south is ridiculous because they assume that all black people are Democrats.

-They got a black Democrat votes down south, not the black independent or the black Republican votes down south.
+They got the black Democrat votes down south, not the black Independent or the black Republican votes down south.

 Yeah, you have me and Burgess on your show.

-That proves it's not a model right there.
+That proves there's not a monolith right there.

 If you wanted someone to come up there and speak for black people, at least it should have been someone that has done some good for the black community.

-They look at us as a community that they want to control, that they want to keep that, that they want to stomp down, and they will put someone up in front of us that has done nothing, nothing but keep us poor, uneducated, and under the foot of the Democratic Party to tell us to keep going in the same direction and in the same direction, and Joe Biden brings him out, puts him out in front of our people.
+They look at us as a community that they want to control, that they want to keep, that they want to stomp down, and they will put someone up in front of us that has done nothing, nothing, but keep us poor, uneducated, and under the foot of the Democratic Party to tell us to keep going in the same direction and in the same direction.

 This is what we call progress.